kbity/NeoCat-Police/README.md

 1. get the things needed with `pip install discord.py translate nltk langdetect python-dotenv aiohttp syllables pydub SpeechRecognition`
+2. optional: also get detection-engine to allow for raspberry to work
-2. create .env and add in TOKEN=BOT.TOKEN_12345 with "BOT.TOKEN_12345" being your bot's token
+3. create .env and add in TOKEN=BOT.TOKEN_12345 with "BOT.TOKEN_12345" being your bot's token
-3. run bot.py (python bot.py)
+4. run bot.py (python bot.py)

    its as simple as that.